Karen has been with the GDA for more than 6 years . Starting as Executive Director, then evolving into the Partnership Director.

 In Australia Karen met her partner Wade and had two cheeky Ausettes (girls).

-Karen isn’t shy about stating how hard the last 5 years have been.
-Used to dynamic roles where you can ‘get things done’ it has been frustrating watching the Disability Legislation, ERO and other work streams delayed by politics and civil service resource.
-But having met so many amazing members and partners at the GDA and wider third sector she’s committed to ‘Changing attitudes about disability’ and equality more widely.
+Karen isn’t shy about stating how hard the last 6 years have been.
+Used to dynamic roles where you can ‘get things done’ it has been frustrating watching the slow progress of the Disability Legislation, Equality Body and other work streams delayed by politics, push back and civil service resource.
+But having met so many amazing members and partners at the GDA and within the wider third sector, she’s committed to ‘Changing attitudes about disability’ and equality more widely.